kenhuang41/kenhuang41.github.io/index.md

 ### Data Analysis Projects

 [WAR in Pieces: A Bottom Up Approach to Player Evaluation in the NBA](projects/undergraduate_thesis.pdf){:target="_blank"} <br />
-A novel bottom-up machine learning algorithm to quantitatively evaluate NBA players by estimating wins above replacement; Princeton University senior thesis completed under the guidance of Professor Ramon van Handel
+[Abridged poster version here](projects/SML_Poster.pdf){:target="_blank"}; a novel bottom-up machine learning algorithm to quantitatively evaluate NBA players by estimating wins above replacement; Princeton University senior thesis completed under the guidance of Professor Ramon van Handel

 [What Makes Blocks Good?
 (2022)](good_blocks.pdf){:target="_blank"} <br />
 A re-examination of the traditional defensive statistic of blocks by evaluating them using custom metrics that capture their indirect effects both within and after possessions in the NBA; builds on findings from previous work of [A Study of the Goodness of Blocks (2021)](projects/bad_blocks_abridged.html){:target="_blank"}